LIST-LUXEMBOURG/gapIt/README.md

 Fake data are provided with the distribution.

-To get the real data, please contact Ivonne Trebs (ivonne.trebs@list.lu).
+To get the real data or to integrate your own data, please contact Olivier Parisot (ivonne.trebs@list.lu).

 ## References